gawel/irc3/README.rst

 I've spent hours writing this software, with love.
-Please consider tiping if you like it:
+Please consider tipping if you like it:

 BTC: 1PruQAwByDndFZ7vTeJhyWefAghaZx9RZg